Access spectacular and usually inaccessible destinations all over the globe.

 Note how stable the truck cab is compared to the suspension.

-A standard feature on the SLRV Adventurer is the Bozcrome NPS 75 155 Expedition Roof Rack.
+A standard feature on the SLRV Adventurer is the NPS 75 155 Expedition Roof Rack.
 It features a massive area for storage, tie down bars, windscreen scrub bars, spotlight mounts and an access ladder.
+There is also a custom aluminium storage box available to store a heap of gear!

-Optional accessories for the front of the Isuzu NPS 155 75 include a Bozcrome winch bar, bash guard and a Warn 15,000lb electric winch.
+Optional accessories for the front of the Isuzu NPS 155 75 include the SLRV winch bar, bash guard and a Warn 15,000lb electric winch.

 The rear winch assembly is available in 2 configurations: